top of page

 And Then There Is Halloween

 I would be doing Tarzana a disservice if I did not mention Santa Rita Boulevard between Shirley Avenue and Tampa Avenue on Halloween night.
 The homeowners along that stretch go completely all out on their displays every single year.
 The street essentially shuts down.
 Families come from all over the Valley.
 It turns into a massive block party and a genuine community celebration.
-As well, I love Halloween and host a Halloween gathering for friends and neighbors every year since 1997.
+I love Halloween and have hosted a Halloween gathering for friends and neighbors every year since 1997.
 It is Tarzana being Tarzana, neighbors showing up for each other and doing it with a lot of flair.

 A Little History That Makes Tarzana Even More Interesting